TheDataShed/param/README.md

 ## TODO

-- Use https://github.com/spf13/cobra to make it a nice cli app.
-- Set command.
+- Set command - Command to set parameters
-- Common SSM service instead of duplicated in both.
+- Common SSM service instead of duplicated in all commands.
 - Write tests!
 - Write about how to set up AWS variables/profile.
 - Add global type flag String/SecureString